SDU-eScience/UCloud-Courses/Courses/AU/r-studio-demo-course__0000/README.md

 ### Re-download Course Files

 By default, this parameter is set to `false` meaning the course materials are downloaded, except if a folder called `/work/class_[module#]` already exists.
-In other words, if you select class 1 and you mount a folder called `class_01` by using the parameter _Select folders to use_, files from the teachers GitHub repos won't be re-downloaded.
+In other words, if you select class 1 and you mount a folder called `class_01` by using the parameter _Select folders to use_, files from the external GitHub repository won't be re-downloaded.

 You can overwrite the existing folder by setting the option _Re-download course files_  to `true`.
 This will overwrite `/work/class_[module#]` inside the job and the mounted UCloud storage.